Medical PhotographyGDPRData ProtectionPatient Privacy

 Written consent: Document the patient's consent for photography, including how images will be stored, used, and shared.
 Consent should be specific to the purpose — treatment documentation is different from teaching or publication.

-Canadian guidelines on smartphone clinical photography recommend that any images captured on mobile devices must be transferred to the patient's medical record within a defined timeframe and deleted from the personal device.
-They also emphasise that SMS and MMS are not secure channels for sharing clinical images, despite how commonly they're used for this purpose.
+Canadian guidance on smartphone clinical photography requires that images captured on mobile devices be transferred to the patient's medical record within a defined timeframe and deleted from the personal device.
+The guidance is equally clear that SMS and MMS are not secure channels for sharing clinical images, regardless of how common the practice is.

-Knowing the risks is only useful if you have an alternative.
-Here's how to transition from personal phone storage to a compliant, efficient workflow.
+Knowing the risks is only useful if you have a practical alternative.

 Step 1: Separate Clinical and Personal From the Start

-The single most important change: stop letting clinical images enter your personal camera roll.
+The most important change is the simplest: stop letting clinical images enter your personal camera roll.
 Use a dedicated application that captures, stores, and organises clinical images separately from your personal photos.
 This eliminates the most common compliance failure at its source.

-PixioDoc was designed around this principle — images captured within the app never touch your personal camera roll.
-Each image is automatically tied to the correct patient and visit, eliminating the organisation problem that makes personal phone storage so risky.
+PixioDoc was designed around this principle.
+Images captured within the app never touch your personal camera roll.
+Each image is automatically tied to the correct patient and session, with a chronological timeline that makes progress comparisons straightforward during consultations.
+For aesthetic clinics, the ghost overlay feature aligns new captures to previous sessions — consistent angle, framing, and distance across visits, so before-and-after photos actually show what changed.

 Step 2: Use Encrypted Storage with Audit Trails

-Your clinical image storage must include encryption in transit and at rest, access controls that limit who can view patient images, and audit trails that record when images are accessed and by whom.
-These aren't optional features — they're regulatory requirements under both HIPAA and GDPR.
+Clinical image storage must include encryption in transit and at rest, access controls that limit who can view patient images, and audit trails that record when images are accessed and by whom.
+These are regulatory requirements under GDPR, and technical safeguards also expected under HIPAA for US practitioners.

-Build consent into your photography workflow, not around it.
-Before capturing any image, document that the patient has consented — including the specific purpose (treatment, teaching, publication) and how images will be stored and shared.
-Digital consent forms tied to the patient's record are more reliable and auditable than paper forms that get filed separately.
+Before capturing any image, document that the patient has consented — including the specific purpose (treatment documentation, teaching, publication) and how images will be stored and shared.
+Digital consent records tied to the patient's file are more reliable and auditable than paper forms kept separately.

 Step 4: Share Through Secure Channels

 Stop sharing clinical images via SMS, WhatsApp, personal email, or consumer cloud links.
-These channels lack the encryption, access controls, and audit trails that compliance requires.
-Instead, use a secure sharing platform that allows you to send a specific patient's documentation to a colleague with controlled access and an audit record.
+These channels lack the encryption, access controls, and audit trails that GDPR compliance requires.
+Use a platform that allows you to send a specific patient's documentation to a colleague with controlled access and an audit record.

 Step 5: Maintain a Patient-Level Timeline

-Organise images by patient and by visit, not by date taken or by album name.
-A chronological timeline that shows every visit's images in sequence is far more clinically useful than a folder structure you have to manually maintain.
-It also makes it straightforward to respond to patient requests for their records — you can export or share a complete visual history in one action.
+Organise images by patient and by session, not by date or album name.
+A chronological timeline showing every session's images in sequence is far more clinically useful than a folder structure you maintain manually.
+It also makes it straightforward to respond to patient data access requests — you can export a complete visual history in a single action.
+When you need to share progress with a referrer or insurer, that same timeline lets you produce structured patient progress reports instead of manually assembling PDFs from photos scattered across your phone.

-Is it a HIPAA violation to take patient photos on a personal phone?
+Is storing patient photos on a personal phone a GDPR breach?

 Can I text patient photos to a colleague for a second opinion?

-No — not through standard SMS, MMS, WhatsApp, or other consumer messaging apps.
-These channels are not encrypted end-to-end in a way that meets HIPAA or GDPR requirements, they don't provide audit trails, and they store images on the recipient's personal device where they can't be controlled or deleted remotely.
+Not through standard SMS, MMS, WhatsApp, or other consumer messaging apps.
+These channels do not provide end-to-end encryption meeting clinical data protection requirements, they do not maintain audit trails, and they store images on the recipient's personal device where you have no control over deletion.
 Canadian guidelines on smartphone clinical photography specifically state that SMS and MMS are not secure channels for clinical images.
-Use a purpose-built clinical sharing platform that provides encrypted transmission, controlled access, and an audit record instead.
+Use a purpose-built platform that provides encrypted transmission, controlled access, and a full audit record.

 Ready to separate your clinical and personal photos for good?
-PixioDoc keeps patient images in a dedicated, encrypted workspace — never mixed with your personal gallery.
+PixioDoc keeps patient images in a dedicated, encrypted workspace — never mixed with your personal gallery — with EU-hosted storage, signed DPAs, and audit trails built in.
 Start free with up to 10 patients.
 Download PixioDoc to see how it works in your practice.